genropy/genropy_saved/docs/genro/database/gnr/instanceconfig.rst

         http://127.0.0.1:8090/adm/manage_users

-    Once you're there you will find a :ref:`genro_standardtable`; open :ref:`genro_st_padlock` (you can do it because you entered with xml authorization) and set all the users you need (your one, the customers one...).
+    Once you're there you will find a standardTable; open the padlock (you can do it because you entered with xml authorization) and set all the users you need (your one, the customers one...).

     So, your ``<authentication>`` tag will look like this one::